LLNL/llnl.github.io/about/faq.md

 {% endcapture %}
   {% assign accordionContent = accordionContent | markdownify %}
   {% include components/accordion.html title='How do I contribute news or other content to this website?' content=accordionContent %}

 {% capture accordionContent %}
+Yes, you can give external contributors Write access to your GitHub repo.
+Anyone with Admin access to your repo can enable this: Settings > Collaborators > Manage access > Add people > enter their username and select.

+If you don't already have Admin access to your repo, contact [github-admin@llnl.gov](mailto:github-admin@llnl.gov) to request it.

+{% endcapture %}
+  {% assign accordionContent = accordionContent | markdownify %}
+  {% include components/accordion.html title='Can non-LLNL developers contribute to my project?' content=accordionContent %}

+{% capture accordionContent %}